- Click here to apply to become a Bird Charger

 Here are some more resources to learn about Bird:

-- Walkthrough of what it’s like to be a Bird Charger [Youtube Video]
+- What it’s like to be a Bird Charger

 What do you think of the company and the charging gig?
 Is this something you would be interested in trying?

 Burnt Out Talking To Passengers?
 Deliver Food With Caviar!Click to Sign-up!

 - Everything Drivers Need to Know About Uber Pro - November 7, 2018